First passage sets of the 2D continuum Gaussian free field: First passage sets of the 2D continuum GFF

-Let us point out the following corollary \begin{cor} Let $\A_{-a}^u$ be an FPS with boundary condition $u$ of $\Phi$, where $u$ is a bounded harmonic function with piecewise constant boundary data.
+Let us point out the following corollary \begin{cor} Let $\A_{-a}^u$ be an FPS of $\Phi+u$, where $u$ is a bounded harmonic function with piecewise constant boundary data.
 Then $\A_{-a}^u\cap D$ is at positive distance of any connected component of $\partial D$ where $u\leq-a$.
-Furthermore, for any $\epsilon>0$ and any allowed boundary condition $u$, there exists a strictly positive probability that the connected component of $\A_{-a}^u$ started from a given boundary component remains at distance $\epsilon$ from that boundary component. \end{cor}